 The one thing that every fat bike has in common is wide tires.
 Generally, bikes with tires 3.8 inches or wider are considered fat bikes, but now there are tires 4 or even 5 inches wide.
 Because the volume of the tire is so great, they can be run at very low PSIs – 5 PSI or lower.
 Low tire pressure lets the tire “squat” more and provides a bigger contact patch.
 This makes for more float on snow and increased grip.

 A great way to gain extra traction (and this is incredibly important for winter bikers who aren’t riding fat bikes) is studded tires.
-Studded tires have small metal studs that help grip ice and keep you and your bike upright.
-Especially when temperatures fluctuate, groomed trails can turn icy.
+Studded tires have small metal “spikes” on the tire treads that help grip ice and keep you and your bike upright.
+Especially when temperatures fluctuate, groomed trails, bike paths, and roads can turn icy.
 It doesn’t matter how big the tires are or how much tread there is, they will slip on ice.
 Studded tires are your best bet to keep traction in icy conditions.
-Without studs, many riders will find that their trails are unrideable much of the winter, or find themselves falling a lot which can take the fun out of winter riding.
+Without studs, many riders will find that their trails are unrideable for much of the winter, or find themselves falling a lot which can take the fun out of winter riding.

-Check out our great selection of fat bike tires here.
+Check out our great selection of studded tires here.

 Gearing up to ride in the winter is a little more complicated than summer riding.
 You need to be strategic and not over-dress, yet have enough insulation and wind-blocking layers so that you stay comfortable as temps drop or winds shift.
 It is important to remember that air temperature is only one part of the equation when riding.
-You are creating additional wind-chill when riding, which is a more significant factor as temperatures dip.
+You are creating additional wind chill when riding, which is a more significant factor as temperatures dip.
 But with the right gear, you can stay comfortable riding throughout the winter.
-We have a great article on The Art of Layering that will give you a good start on why layering is so important.
+We have a great article on The Art of Layering that explains why layering is so important.

 Key pieces of gear for winter riding include: